txtatech/qr-vid/qr-vid/README.txt

+# qr-vid
+A method to extract code from qr codes in a video, print it to the terminal and output it as a text file.

 ## QR-Vid

 This Python script demonstrates how to decode QR codes from a video file and save the decoded data to a text file.
 It also prints the output to the terminal.
 It utilizes the `cv2` (OpenCV) library for video processing and the `pyzbar.pyzbar` library for decoding QR codes.